-The deduction entitlement is calculated using the formula below:
+For employers who also employ interstate, their deduction entitlement is calculated using the formula below:

-\ No. days employed equals the number of days in the relevant financial year of which the employer paid or was liable to pay taxable wages. \\366 days should be used if a leap year
+\ Equals the number of days in the relevant financial year of which the employer paid or was liable to pay taxable wages. \\366 days should be used if a leap year

 Employers who are members of a group are not all entitled to a deduction.
 The group is required to designate one of its members to claim the deduction entitlement on behalf of the group.
-This member is known as the Designated Group Employer.
+This member is known as the Designated Group Employer (also referred to as DGE).
 Remaining group members are not able to claim any deduction entitlement in their returns unless, during the annual reconciliation process, it is identified that there is an unused component of the deduction.
 RevenueSA must be informed, in writing, whenever there is a change in the group membership.
 RevenueSA will advise the action to be taken to establish the deduction entitlement of the group.